 3. There is a need to target resources to younger farmers, female-headed farms, and migrants

-Support packages should be tailored to specific needs of farmers.
+Support packages should be tailored to the specific needs of farmers.
 For example, more attention should be paid to younger farmers, who are more likely to apply learned skills and new practices.
-Similarly, we observed that female farmers are interested in adopting new practices and attend trainings, but were faced with higher upfront costs.
+Similarly, we observed that female farmers are interested in adopting new practices and attending trainings, but were faced with higher upfront costs.
 In turn, the barriers female farmers face exert a negative impact on their production.
-Finally, migrants have less or no access to land titles, which makes them vulnerable, can push them towards the forest frontier and contribute to deforestation.
+Finally, migrants have less or no access to land titles, which makes them vulnerable, can push them towards the forest frontier, and contribute to deforestation.

 Well-designed initiatives alone will not guarantee successful sustainability or conservation outcomes.
 Recognizing and incorporating context into sustainability thinking and addressing structural issues are paramount.
 The effects of influential exogenous pressures on land and power structures beyond the farmer and company control – like climate change, cocoa pests and disease, and the government-controlled institutional and regulatory environment – should be mapped and accounted for.

 From a research agenda’s perspective, there is a need for further research on the psychological factors surrounding behavioral change and farmer decision-making, including at different temporal scales.
-In addition, while this research addressed the factors that enable the implementation of sustainable practices, further research should address directly the relation between the adoption of these practices and deforestation dynamics in the region.
+In addition, while this research addressed the factors that enable the implementation of sustainable practices, further research should address directly the relationship between the adoption of these practices and deforestation dynamics in the region.

-Companies and governments continue making pledges to address the adverse environmental impacts that emerge along their supply chains, turning to tools such as standards and certification systems to drive change on-the-ground, based on the assumption that these instruments will lead to long-term conservation outcomes if implemented appropriately.
+Companies and governments continue making pledges to address the adverse environmental impacts that emerge along their supply chains, turning to tools such as standards and certification systems to drive change on the ground, based on the assumption that these instruments will lead to long-term conservation outcomes if implemented appropriately.
 However, the process of going from upstream, high-level pledges to downstream changes in production practices continues to face difficulties around traceability and operationalization, attribution, and evaluation and monitoring.
-The “right” way to implement an activity and engage smallholders, whether it be a code of conduct or capacity-building program, may look very different depending on the commodity or context.
+The “right” way to implement activity and engage smallholders, whether it be a code of conduct or capacity-building program, may look very different depending on the commodity or context.